Optimizing Linear Correctors: A Tight Output Min-Entropy Bound and Selection Technique: Selection of the Linear Correctors

 \subsection{Construction of Corrector Sets}

 We first construct two sets from which the optimal extracting correctors will be determined: the set of correctors with output min-entropy determined according to the old bound (OBC) and the set of correctors with output min-entropy calculated by the new bound from Theorem~\ref{thm:main_thm} (NBC).
 The OBC is a set of $32,741$ elements and consists of the correctors based on the non-trivial ($n \neq k$) BKLCs from \cite{Grassl_codetables}, BCH codes up to length 511 from \cite{Lin2004} and binary linear codes available at \cite{oeis, Truong05, Tomlinson17, Teradaweb, Schomaker92, Desaki97, Sugita96, Fujiwara93}.
-On the other hand, the NBC set has $16,613$ elements and consists of correctors based on the binary linear codes with known weight distribution from \cite{oeis, Truong05, Tomlinson17, Teradaweb, Schomaker92, Desaki97, Sugita96, Fujiwara93} and all non-trivial BKLCs and BCH codes present in OBC with length $n < 81$ and the ones with length $n \geq 81$ with property $\mathrm{min}\left(k,\, n-k\right) \leq 38$.
+On the other hand, the NBC set has a total of $16,613$ elements.
+It comprises correctors that are derived from binary linear codes with known weight distributions.
+These weight distributions are obtained from various sources, namely \cite{oeis, Truong05, Tomlinson17, Teradaweb, Schomaker92, Desaki97, Sugita96, Fujiwara93}.
+Additionally, the NBC set includes all non-trivial BKLCs and BCH codes found in the OBC.
+The length of these codes is restricted to $n < 81$, except for those with $n \geq 81$ that satisfy the condition $\mathrm{min}\left(k,\, n-k\right) \leq 38$.
 Computing the weight distributions using MAGMA \cite{MAGMA} of BKLCs and BCH codes under these restrictions requires at most 60s per code of the real CPU time on Intel(R) Xeon(R) Gold 6248R CPU @ 3.00GHz with 24 cores and 48 threads.
 To handle the BKLCs with generator matrices that contain one or more all-zero columns, we used codes with equivalent minimum distances but modified generator matrices to ensure that each column had at least one non-zero entry.